Hey Vicky! Tell us a bit about what you do.

 We are able to use Timely’s automatic time tracking even with HIPPA requirements, since the app can only access basic metadata of computer apps, not the information contained within those apps themselves.
 My main piece of advice for other health tech companies looking to do the same would be to make sure you engage your compliance team at the very start of the process.

-Do you mind sharing any Timely set-up tips?
+Do you have any Timely set-up tips?

 Sure.
 We set up our customers as “Clients” in Timely with two active projects each: Implementation and Support.
 We then log our tracked activities to each of these, which helps us track implementation time and how long we spend supporting each customer after go-live.